foskaos/reporter/README.md

 2. **Advanced Analysis**
    We are handling any number of columns and assuming the first item in the header row is effectively the object type, and that there must be at least one rigidly detected currency column if not it doesn't make a BOM.
 Could detect columns with multiple currencies and get live exchange rates and provide a normalized total and subtotal in a selected currency, or use column names as hints
 3. **LLM Table extraction**
    Could put an LLM in the pipeline to recognize tables and return json with function calling, especially useful if tables are a bit less narrowly defined, or using mixed delimiters.
+As is, this tool could be useful in labelling a training data set.
 4. **Unix Pipes**
-   Could be used with unix pipes. eg cat input.txt | reporter
+   Could be used with unix pipes: e.g. cat input.txt | reporter
 5. **Multiple files/Directory handling**
    Could be cool to handle directories instead of individual files.
 Or pass a list of files.
 6. **Semi-Structed output**